Optical fiber: Termination and splicing

 Fibers are terminated in connectors that hold the fiber end precisely and securely.
-A fiber-optic connector is a rigid cylindrical barrel surrounded by a sleeve that holds the barrel in its mating socket.
+An optical fiber connector is a rigid cylindrical barrel surrounded by a sleeve that holds the barrel in its mating socket.
 The mating mechanism can be push and click, turn and latch (bayonet mount), or screw-in (threaded).
 The barrel is typically free to move within the sleeve and may have a key that prevents the barrel and fiber from rotating as the connectors are mated.

 A typical connector is installed by preparing the fiber end and inserting it into the rear of the connector body.
 Quick-set adhesive is usually used to hold the fiber securely, and a strain relief is secured to the rear.
-Once the adhesive sets, the fiber's end is polished to a mirror finish.
+Once the adhesive sets, the fiber's end is polished.
 Various polish profiles are used, depending on the type of fiber and the application.
+The resulting signal strength loss is called gap loss.
 For single-mode fiber, fiber ends are typically polished with a slight curvature that makes the mated connectors touch only at their cores.
 This is called a physical contact (PC) polish.
 The curved surface may be polished at an angle, to make an angled physical contact (APC) connection.
-Such connections have higher loss than PC connections but greatly reduced back reflection, because light that reflects from the angled surface leaks out of the fiber core.
-The resulting signal strength loss is called gap loss.
+Such connections have higher loss than PC connections but greatly reduced back reflection because light that reflects from the angled surface leaks out of the fiber core.
 APC fiber ends have low back reflection even when disconnected.

-In the 1990s, terminating fiber optic cables was labor-intensive.
-The number of parts per connector, polishing of the fibers, and the need to oven-bake the epoxy in each connector made terminating fiber optic cables difficult.
-Today, many connector types are on the market that offer easier, less labor-intensive ways of terminating cables.
+In the 1990s, the number of parts per connector, polishing of the fibers, and the need to oven-bake the epoxy in each connector made terminating fiber optic cables difficult.
+Today, connector types on the market offer easier, less labor-intensive ways of terminating cables.
 Some of the most popular connectors are pre-polished at the factory and include a gel inside the connector.
-Those two steps help save money on labor, especially on large projects.
 A cleave is made at a required length, to get as close to the polished piece already inside the connector.
 The gel surrounds the point where the two pieces meet inside the connector for very little light loss.
-Long-term performance of the gel is a design consideration, so for the most demanding installations, factory pre-polished pigtails of sufficient length to reach the first fusion splice enclosure is normally the safest approach that minimizes on-site labor.
+For the most demanding installations, factory pre-polished pigtails of sufficient length to reach the first fusion splice enclosure assures good performance and minimizes on-site labor.